zorael/kameloso/README.md

 * Windows: `%LOCALAPPDATA%\kameloso`
 * Other unexpected platforms: fallback to current working directory

-Open the file in there in a text editor and fill in the fields.
-Peruse it to get an idea of the features available.
+Open the file in a text editor and fill in the fields.

 ### Command-line arguments